Retro-Devils/Mugen-Pi-4/Mugen-Compatibility.md

+# WHERES THIS SOURCED FROM? #

 Sourced from RetroPie community and Retro Devils.

 Mainly from RetroPie forum.

+# INFO #

-If you see double if was tested by two or more people/teams.
+- If you see double if was tested by two or more people/teams.

+- You wanna add stuff put in a pull request, or contact us Devils.

-# WORKING #
+# WORKING MUGENS #

 ** ----Gamer007s Mugen list---- **